dwightjack/vue-types/docs/guide/validators.md

 }
 ```

 Validates that a prop is an instance of a JavaScript constructor.
-This uses JavaScript's `instanceof` operator.
+This validator uses JavaScript's `instanceof` operator.

 ### `oneOf`